George Bennions: Wartime career

 In October 1943, Bennions commanded a Ground control interception unit that was sent ashore at Ajaccio on Corsica.
 As he left the landing craft, an enemy glide bomb exploded, and he received shrapnel wounds.
 For the second time he became a patient of McIndoe at East Grinstead.
 For the rest of the war, Bennions was a senior fighter controller at various units in the North of England.

 Post-war

 Bennions left the RAF in 1946, and took a teacher training course, returning to teach woodwork, metalwork and practical drawing at Catterick where he lived for the rest of his life.
 Bennions was a skilled silversmith, and had his own hallmark.
 His hobbies included building and sailing a dinghy with friends and also flying until his seventies a de Havilland Tiger Moth aircraft in which he owned a share.
 For many years he was an honorary member of the RAF Catterick Officers' Mess, where his invariably pleasant and unassuming manner seldom gave the younger serving members any inkling of his previous life.
 He was a keen golfer, and was elected captain of his local club before being made an honorary life member.

+He died on 30 January 2004 and was buried at St Anne's Church in Catterick.
+The pallbearers at his funeral were flight crew from the nearby RAF station at Leeming.
+A thoroughfare in Catterick is named for him.